-I am a Postdoctoral Researcher in the Business School at The University of Western Australia and a research associate at the Centre for Applied Macroeconomic Analysis (CAMA), Australian National University.
-I am currently visiting the University of Oxford.
-Previously, I have worked as an Economist at the Reserve Bank of Australia.
+I am a Postdoctoral Researcher in the Business School at The University of Western Australia and a Research Associate at the Centre for Applied Macroeconomic Analysis (CAMA), Australian National University.
+I have worked as an Economist at the Reserve Bank of Australia and have been a visiting researcher at the University of Oxford.
 My research interests are in Macroeconomics and Applied Macroeconometrics.

 Economic Analysis Department

 Monetary Policy and Indeterminacy after the 2001 Slump, Journal of Economic Dynamics and Control Volume 82, September 2017, Pages 83-95.

 This paper estimates a New Keynesian model of the U.S. economy over the period following the 2001 slump, a period for which the adequacy of monetary policy is intensely debated.
 We find that only when measuring inflation with core PCE does monetary policy appear to have been reasonable and sufficiently active to rule out indeterminacy.
 We then relax the assumption that inflation in the model is measured by a single indicator and re-formulate the artificial economy as a factor model where the theory's concept of inflation is the common factor to the empirical inflation series.
 CPI and PCE provide better indicators of the latent concept while core PCE is less informative.
 Finally, we estimate an economy that distinguishes between core and headline inflation rates.
 This model comfortably rules out indeterminacy.